 Following are details about the Infinite Campus automated notification system:

 - Calls and texts likely will occur between 5:15 – 6:30 a.m. if school is cancelled or delayed.

-- The system will call up to five different numbers you have provided, including your home, work and cell phone numbers.
+- The system will call the numbers provided in Infinite Campus, including home, work and cell phone numbers.

 - The technology is not able to dial extensions, advance through an automated attendant message system or call toll free numbers.

-- If a call goes to voicemail or an answering machine picks up, the system will leave a message.
+- If a call goes to voicemail or an answering machine, the system will leave a message.